|Accomodation||Four Nights Luxury Hotel " Yeti Mountain Home" & Five Nights Other Standard Hotel/Lodge during the trek|

-As winter slowly begins, snowfalls begin in the Himalaya region and it eventually gets tough to trek.
+As winter slowly begins, snowfalls begin in the Himalayas region and it eventually gets tough to trek.
 Nights get colder.
 November is the busy season people all over the world come at these months, as it’s the clearest month with sparkling days and amazing views of humongous mountains.
 The daytime temperatures are very stable and constant and due to this, the view of the clear blue sky and the mountain is phenomenal.
 From December, the temperature starts to get cold and begins to snow like diamonds in the sky.

 Acclimatization During Everest Base Camp Trek

 Altitude sickness is commonly faced by many trekkers who try to rush their way to the base camp.
 It is not a matter of ignorance and requires immediate treatment in such cases.
 To avoid such, in this trek, we will be acclimatizing in two places: Namche Bazaar and Dingboche.
 This trek is relatively at ease compared to the Everest Base Camp 10 or 12 days’ trek.
 At Namche Bazaar, trekkers can explore the famous Sherpa town and adjust to the thin air.
 We will also be having second-day acclimatization at Dingboche where we will climb the ridge behind the village to take a look at the stunning views of the peaks.
 Our trekking leader and guide are well trained and experienced at high altitude, and they have extensive first aid training as well.
 Your health and safety are important to us, and we guarantee that it will be our very first priority.
 In case you have been rigorously affected, the only remedy would be to descend immediately.
-Also, your group leader has the definitive response to determine whether you can proceed the trek based on your health conditions.
+Also, your group leader has the definitive response to determine whether you can proceed with the trek based on your health conditions.

 Trip Grade: Fitness level, Medical, and Health

 As challenging as it is, the Everest Base Camp Trek is an equally rewarding trek.
 On average, the walk per day will be around 5 to 7 hours, depending on the destination and the number of breaks we take.
-The trail is mostly uphill or steep descents, with rocky and stone paved paths.
+The trail is mostly uphill or steep descents, with rocky and stone-paved paths.
 It is not impossible to go to these treks for a regular person, but remaining fit and exercising well will make the trek more comfortable and enjoyable.
-Former trek experience or regular exercises and doing yoga is an advantage for the trekker.
+Former trek experience or regular exercise and doing yoga is an advantage for the trekker.
 Besides, if you love trekking, you can make it happen anyways and conquer your dreams.

 This trek, however, is not recommended for individuals with sensitive medical conditions like heart or lung disease.
 Since the majority of the trek involves moderate to strenuous climbing, it may prove to be dangerous for the health of such people.
 We recommend you to consult with your doctor before attempting to attain this trek.
 Also, we make sure to provide you with all the necessary medical kit supplies you may need in the trek.